"We know what we are but not what we may be"

 ~Ophelia, in Shakespeare's Hamlet

-Counselling provides the space for you to decide who and how you want to be.
+Counselling provides the space for you to decide who you want to be, and how you'll make it happen.

 Registered Clinical Counsellors (RCC)